lune-climate/lune-docs/docs/src/guides/offset-checkout-delivery-emissions.md

 The Lune API allows you to estimate carbon dioxide emissions for [specific categories](/api-reference/emission-estimates.html).

-This guide will explain how to calculate emissions for a parcel bought through an ecommerce site and delivered to the customer's address.
+This guide will explain how to calculate shipping-related emissions for a parcel bought through an ecommerce site and delivered to the customer’s address as well as how to place an order to neutralise the emissions.

 <br />